 09 of 14

-Golden Retrievers may seem as American as apple pie, but the history of this much-loved breed actually goes back to the Scottish Highlands.
-Throughout the latter half of the 1800s, Dudley Marjoribanks, the first Lord Tweedmouth, carefully developed and bred Golden Retrievers from his estate in Inverness-shire, tweaking the line here and there to develop a top of the line hunting companion.
-The bloodline of Golden Retrievers includes the now-extinct Yellow Retriever and Tweed Water Spaniel, as well as Irish Setters and Bloodhounds.
-They became fast favorites of U.S. dog lovers when they made there way here in the 1900s, and today are as at home in the American suburbs as they once were in the Highlands.
+Golden retrievers may seem as American as apple pie, but the history of this breed actually goes back to the Scottish Highlands.
+Throughout the latter half of the 1800s, a breeder carefully developed golden retrievers from his Scottish estate to create a top-of-the-line hunting companion.
+The bloodline of goldens includes the now-extinct yellow retriever and tweed water spaniel as well as Irish setters and bloodhounds.

 Height: 21.5 to 24 inches